janhavikendre/siddharth_pharmacy/README.md

-# Deshmukh College of Pharmacy
+# Siddharth Institute of Pharmacy

-This is the official website for Deshmukh College of Pharmacy.
+This is the official website for Siddharth Institute of Pharmacy.

 ## About

-Deshmukh College of Pharmacy is committed to providing quality pharmacy education.
+Siddharth Institute of Pharmacy is committed to providing quality pharmacy education.

 ## Contact

-- Email: deshmukhpharmacy2022@gmail.com
+- Email: pharmacysiddharth4@gmail.com
-- Phone: +91 9975469123
+- Phone: +917888155999
 - Location: Kasar Sirsi, Nilanga, Dist.
 Latur

 ## Deployment